magento/magento2-page-builder/docs/extend-existing-content-type/step-3-extend-forms.md

 ### Extension form

 When customizing an existing form, make sure you name your form with the same name as the existing content type's form.
-In our case, we are customizing the Banner's form, which means we must name our form: `pagebuilder-banner-form.xml`.
+In our case, we are customizing the Banner's form, which means we must name our form: `pagebuilder_banner_form.xml`.
 Here's the basic XML configuration for the Banner form extension:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>